Aristokitten/microservice-tutorial/README.md

 <br> <br>
 As already explained in detail in chapter “2.2 How the Code in app.py Works”, the optimize.yaml consequently contains two more essential components: the **ConfigMap** for the API URL as a general parameter and the **Secret** for the API Key as a sensitive, protect-worthy content.
 In summary, through the functionality described in chapter 2.2, the configuration of the environment variables and their protection is ensured.
 However, it should be noted at this point that a Kubernetes Secret like this is not actually “secret” but only “opaque”, as the API Key within the Secret is stored as a Base64-encoded string (i.e., “MTIzNDU=” for the binary string “12345=”) and is therefore not readable for Kubernetes without decryption.
 For larger and publicly accessible applications, it is advisable to use additional products for managing secrets and confidential data, such as IBM Cloud Secrets Manager, AWS Secrets Manager, HashiCorp Vault, or CyberArk.

-## 4.2 Compilation instructions: performing the deployment and check
+## 4.2 Compilation Instructions: Performing the Deployment and Check
 After this preparation of the YAML files, you can now deploy in Kubernetes.
 On a Mac, Minikube should be started in a terminal window; it is advisable to also display the dashboard directly:

 ```